Linear stability of the blowdown Ricci shrinker in 4D: A further block decomposition of and positive eigentensors

-\subsection{Eigenvalue plots, and stability for $J \in\{1, 2, 3\}$ outside of $3$ blocks}
+\subsection{Eigenvalue plots, and stability for $J \in\{1, 2\}$ outside of $3$ blocks}

-We have seen the FIK shrinking soliton is linearly stable among deformations contained in any $\mathcal{T}^J_{M'}$ for $J \geq 4$ (Theorems \ref{thm:stability for J geq 5} and \ref{thm:stability for J = 4}) as well as $J = 0$ (Theorem \ref{thm:main-radial}).
+We have seen the FIK shrinking soliton is linearly stable among deformations contained in any $\mathcal{T}^J_{M'}$ for $J \geq 3$ (Theorems \ref{thm:stability for J = 3}, \ref{thm:stability for J = 4}, and \ref{thm:stability for J geq 5}) as well as $J = 0$ (Theorem \ref{thm:main-radial}).
 Above, we have shown that the matrices $\mathcal{Q}^J, \mathcal{P}^J, \tilde{\mathcal{P}}^J$ further block decompose in at most $4\times4$ blocks.
-In this section, we will argue that the FIK shrinking soliton is linearly stable for $J \in \{1, 2, 3\}$ except for deformations contained within 3 blocks (for fixed $M'$).
+In this section, we will argue that the FIK shrinking soliton is linearly stable for $J \in \{1, 2\}$ except for deformations contained within 3 blocks (for fixed $M'$).

-\begin{remark} Our main goal in this section is to identify which of the remaining blocks for $1 \leq J \leq 3$ exhibit positivity, since such positivity could be the source of instability of the FIK shrinking soliton.
-Showing all except 3 of the remaining blocks are nonpositive is straightforward, but computationally intensive.
-There are two reasonable approaches: \begin{enumerate} \item[(1)] We can compute the maximum eigenvalue (as a function of $r$) of each of the blocks and show it has a sign. \item[(2)] We can apply Sylvester's criterion (computing leading principal minors) to each of the blocks and show the determinants have a sign. \end{enumerate}
+\begin{remark} Our main goal in this section is to identify which of the remaining blocks for $J \in \{1, 2\}$ exhibit positivity, as such positivity could be the source of instability of the FIK shrinking soliton.
+Showing all but 3 of the remaining blocks are nonpositive is straightforward, but somewhat computational.
+There are three reasonable approaches: \begin{enumerate} \item[(1)] We can compute the maximum eigenvalue (as a function of $r$) of each of the blocks and show it has a sign. \item[(2)] We can apply Sylvester's criterion (computing leading principal minors) to each of the blocks and show the determinants have a sign. \item[(3)] We can seek refined, block specific versions of the proof used to show stability for $J \in \{3, 4\}$ in Section \ref{sec: Wigner function and stab for Jgeq 3}.
+Essentially this involves careful applications of Young's inequality for blocks that interact with components of $h_0, h_1, k_1, k_{\bar{1}}$ (where the curvature is positive).
+Any block that does not interact with these must have a sign. \end{enumerate}

 The first approach is more direct, but it relies more heavily on computer-assisted computation.
 The second reduces nonpositivity to showing that certain polynomials in $r^2$ have a sign for $r \in [1, \infty)$.
-Because of the bounded block size, these polynomials always have degree $\leq 10$.
-Since including all of these computations would be lengthy and not particularly illuminating, we have chosen only to outline an example of the procedure (2) in Theorem \ref{thm:J1-except-bad-block} below.
-For the remaining cases we pursue approach (1) and plot the maximum eigenvalues over intervals sufficiently large that the asymptotics and negativity are clear.
+Because of the bounded block size, these polynomials always have degree $\leq 8$.
+Since including all of these computations would be lengthy and not particularly illuminating, we have chosen only to outline an example of the procedure (2) in Proposition \ref{prop:J1-except-bad-block} below.
+For the remaining cases we either note (3) or pursue approach (1) and plot the maximum eigenvalues over intervals sufficiently large that the asymptotics and negativity are clear.